akshayverma5122/Kubernetes/cka/03-Scheduling/04-Affinity-nodeSelector.md

 ## Inter-pod affinity and anti-affinity

-Inter-pod affinity and anti-affinity allow you to constrain which nodes your Pods can be scheduled on based on the labels of Pods already running on that node, instead of the node labels.
+- Inter-pod affinity and anti-affinity allow you to constrain which nodes your Pods can be scheduled on based on the labels of Pods already running on that node, instead of the node labels.
+- two types of Pod affinity and anti-affinity as follows:
+  - requiredDuringSchedulingIgnoredDuringExecution
+  - preferredDuringSchedulingIgnoredDuringExecution

 #### K8s Reference Docs